alblaine/data-viz-with-r/readme.md

 [Source: r-statistics.co](http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html)

 ## highcharter
-highcharter is an R package known as an htmlwidget, which allows you to use popular Javascript packages for visualization in R. Free unless you are using it for a commercial or government purpose.
+Highcharter is an R package known as an htmlwidget, which allows you to use popular javascript packages for visualization and create interactive web charts.
+Highcharter is the R interface to the popular highchartsJS, a charting library in javascript.
+It's free to use highcharter unless you are using it for a commercial or government purpose.

 ```r